 Biases that we are unaware of (unconscious biases) can impact our judgement.
 Raising our awareness of this kind of bias can help to limit its impact.
-We recommend that referees watch this short (3 minutes) introduction video on unconscious bias from the Royal Society London to familiarise or reacquaint yourselves with the topic (https://royalsociety.org/topics-policy/publications/2015/unconscious-bias/).
+We recommend that referees watch this short (3 minutes) introduction video on unconscious bias from the Royal Society London to familiarise or reacquaint yourselves with the topic.(https://royalsociety.org/topics-policy/publications/2015/unconscious-bias/).

-Please also feel free to explore some of the additional resources on this topic below:
+Please also feel free explore some of the additional resources below: